nanotechnology, nanotechnology links, nanomaterials, nanomaterial database, nanotechnology news

 Medical nanotechnology: Killing cancer with gold nanobullets and nanobombs

-Researchers have already shown how gold nanoparticles could be bound to malignant cells (see for instance Surface Plasmon Resonance Scattering and Absorption of anti-EGFR Antibody Conjugated Gold Nanoparticles in Cancer Diagnostics: Applications in Oral Cancer).
+Researchers have already shown how gold nanoparticles could be used in nanotechnology cancer diagnostics by binding them to malignant cells (see for instance Surface Plasmon Resonance Scattering and Absorption of anti-EGFR Antibody Conjugated Gold Nanoparticles in Cancer Diagnostics: Applications in Oral Cancer).

 Many cancer cells have a protein, known as epidermal growth factor receptor (EGFR), distributed widely on the outside of their cell membranes.
 In contrast, healthy cells typically do not produce much of this protein.
 By attaching gold nanoparticles to an antibody for EGFR (anti-EGFR), researchers were able to get the nanoparticles to specifically attach themselves to the cancer cells.